ombulabs/blog/_posts/2019-11-27-making-your-clients-better-product-owners.markdown

 It is not the same thing as being a Product Manager.
 As a Product Owner, there's a need to be much more team focused than market/customer focused.
 A good way to explain the difference is to outline what the workflow would look like if there was a Product Manager **and** a Product Owner.

 The Product Manager would conduct user research, identify market needs, align it with business goals and own the vision for a product.
 They would then communicate the requirements to the Product Owner.
-The Product Owner, in turn, would translate those requirements into user stories, prioritise them and work with the team to make execute on the solution.
+The Product Owner, in turn, would translate those requirements into user stories, prioritize them and work with the team to implement the solution.

 **_The Product Owner is the point of reference for all things backlog related._**